Do you have an eagle eye for catching spelling and grammatical errors? If so, maybe becoming an online proofreader is your calling.

 What’s the Difference Between Proofreading and Editing?

 Proofreaders and editors are often thought of as interchangeable, but there are specific differences between the two roles.
-Proofreaders and editors are often thought of as interchangeable, but there are significant differences between the two roles.
 Proofreading primarily focuses on catching spelling mistakes, grammar and punctuation errors, and typos.

 How Much Do Proofreaders Earn?

-According to the Bureau of Labor Statistics, proofreaders earn around $46,010 on average for full-time work.
+According to the Bureau of Labor Statistics, proofreaders earn a salary of $51,100 on average for full-time work.
 The pay and amount of work vary by the proofreader’s availability and workload.
-A busy proofreader who can maintain several consistent clients may earn more, whereas someone who’s simply looking for opportunities in their free time will earn less.
+A busy proofreader who can maintain several consistent clients or who has training in a specialty area like bilingual or legal proofreading will generally earn more.

 What Qualifications Do You Need to Become an Online Proofreader?

 Many proofreading and editing jobs require a bachelor’s degree or current enrollment in a four-year program.
-You should also know how to use programs like Microsoft Office and Google Docs and have familiarity with the main style guides including APA, MLA, and Chicago Manual of Style.
+You should also know how to use programs like Microsoft Office and Google Docs and be familiar with the main style guides, including AP, APA, MLA, and Chicago Manual of Style.

 If it’s been some time since you’ve been in school, a proofreading course can improve your skills and knowledge and help prepare you for this career.